malekkonrad/handmade_neural_network/README.md

 ### Neural Network
-Implementation of my Neural Network library with GUI to draw and predict what handwritten number from 0 to 9 it is.
+Implementation of my Neural Network library.
+Currently created GUI to draw and predict what handwritten number from 0 to 9 it is to augment training dataset.

-# picture of system
+Work in progress..

 # Available avtivation functions:
 * Sigmoid